 PowerXpp library is an add-on library for desktop application development in Xbase++.
 It allows to quickly and easy convert Clipper/FoxPro applications to Xbase++ and develop new Windows applications.
-PowerXpp library implements top-down modular style of programming.
-It is function-oriented because functions are more comfortable for writing programs than commands, and programs are shorter and faster.
-The functions and theirs arguments are very flexible, user-friendly, intuitive, simple and easy to use.
+PowerXpp library is function-oriented and implements top-down modular style of programming.
+Functions and theirs arguments are very flexible, user-friendly, intuitive and easy to use.

 All display and print elements created by PowerXpp functions are fully configurable.
-Their positions, sizes, fonts, colors, types, aligns and other attributes may be defined by the user.
-The configuration parameters may be specified at the global level or in each function.
+Their positions, sizes, fonts, colors, types, aligns and other attributes can be defined by the user.
+The configuration parameters can be specified at the global level or in each function.

 PowerXpp functions display owner-drawn all owner-draw capable Xbase++ Parts.
-They implements innovative, advanced and flexible owner-drawing solutions, allowing the dialog elements to have a border or not, and to have a one-color or two-color gradient background.
+They implement advanced and flexible owner-drawing solutions, allowing dialog elements to have a border or not, and to have a one-color or two-color gradient background.

 The following Xbase++ Parts are displayed owner-drawn:

 PowerXpp library allows Xbase++ applications to edit and browse SQL tables from a variety of database management systems (DBMSs).
 By using PowerSql library users can create Open Database Connectivity (ODBC) connection or ActiveX Data Objects (ADO) connection, open SQL tables into data set objects in memory, and create relations between them.
 PowerXpp editing and browsing functions allow access and manipulation of data in SQL tables via data set objects.